 There are two advantages to planning the trip details yourself:

-First, price.
+First, cost.
 Planning yourself can be significantly cheaper than hiring a tour company.
 Particularly if you are going by yourself, most tour companies will charge an extra fee on top of the quoted price because their price assumes at least double occupancy in each booked room.
 On the other end of the spectrum, if you are planning to go with a larger group of 4 or more, planning yourself can also be considerably cheaper by finding rooms that can accommodate a larger group, thereby consolidating the number of rooms booked and saving money.

 Secondly, by planning every detail you will force yourself to research the route to a much greater level of detail.
-Likely you’ll be consulting your guide book and websites to research each town in which you plan to stay overnight.
+Likely you’ll be consulting your guidebook and websites to research each town in which you plan to stay overnight.
 Through this exercise, you will familiarize yourself with each village, its history, and what services are available.

 After you have received your guide, the first order of business is to determine how many days you will be walking.
-With a guide book, this becomes somewhat organic.
+With a guidebook, this becomes somewhat organic.
 The routes often work the best with a walk planned around a certain number of days based on the terrain and distance between villages.

 Now that you’ve settled on a walking duration you must determine how many travel days and rest days you want to have.
-You need to afford yourself enough time to get the trailhead and be ready to walk first thing in the morning of your first day.
+You need to afford yourself enough time to get the trailhead and be ready to walk first thing on the morning of your first day.
 It is highly recommended that you stay near, preferably walking distance to, the trailhead the day before you start.
-Not only does this make getting to the trailhead a no brainer, but it will also make your baggage transfer easier.
+Not only does this make getting to the trailhead a no-brainer, but it will also make your baggage transfer easier.

 Rest days are helpful but not always necessary.
 I like a rest day the day after the last day of walking.
 You can also plan a rest day in the middle of the walk.
 Make sure you pick a place where you can be entertained for a night and entire day.
 Some of these villages are very small and may not have businesses open for lunch.